Luisa-T/helloworld/README.md

 10. squares.py is a homework assigment.
 11. sumwhile.py is a homework assignment as well. irisdata.csv and irisdata.py is my attempt to try and resolve the homework assignment in relation to the iris dataset.
 I am still working on this.
-12. factorial.py is the homewokr assigment in relation to using the factorial function.
-I got some ispiration from stackoverflow in relation to this.
+12. factorial.py is the homework assigment in relation to using the factorial function.
+I got some inspiration from stackoverflow in relation to this.